Secondary Conditions: Maximizing Your VA Disability Claim

 Traumatic Brain Injury (TBI)Headaches/Migraines, PTSD, Depression, Cognitive Impairment

-Knee/Ankle InjuryArthritis in the affected joint, Pain in the opposite limb or back (due to compensation)
+Knee/Ankle InjuryArthritis, Pain in the opposite limb or back

-Pro Tip: Use the VA Benefits Calculator to estimate how adding secondary conditions could impact your combined rating using VA math.
+Clinical Tool: Use the VA Benefits Calculator to estimate how various rating percentages are combined using the VA’s formula.

 4. Documenting Secondary Conditions

-Proving the link between primary and secondary conditions requires strong evidence:
+Properly documenting the link between primary and secondary conditions requires objective medical evidence:

-• Diagnoses and ongoing treatment records for both the primary service-connected condition and the secondary condition.
+• Clinical diagnoses and treatment records for both the primary and secondary conditions.

-• Medical imaging (X-rays, MRIs, CT scans) or test results relevant to the conditions.
+• Medical imaging (X-rays, MRIs) or diagnostic test results.

-• A statement from a qualified medical professional explicitly linking the secondary condition to the primary service-connected disability.
-This is often the most critical piece of evidence.
+• A formal statement from a qualified clinician explicitly linking the secondary condition to the primary disability.

-• Example statement: “It is at least as likely as not that the veteran’s current degenerative disc disease in the lumbar spine is proximately due to the altered gait caused by their service-connected right knee instability.”
+• Example clinical rationale: “It is at least as likely as not that the veteran’s current degenerative disc disease in the lumbar spine is proximately due to the altered gait caused by their service-connected right knee instability.”

 • Lay Statements: